sourdoughbredd/blog-api/README.md

 - User authentication and authorization with PassportJS and JWTs w/ refresh tokens
 - Create, read, update, and delete endpoints for blog posts, users, and comments
+- Limit access to certain client URLs with CORS policies

 ## Installation